 The Understanding Needed to Attain Liberation and Enlightenment

-Further Deconstruction of the Self
+Further Deconstruction of the Self in Chittamatra

-To put it in very simple language, objects have individual defining characteristics on their own sides, not only the characteristics of being individual knowable objects, but also specific characteristics, like the physical features of a body.
+To put it in very simple language, objects have individual defining characteristics on their own sides.
+Unlike the Chittamatra assertion, they have not only the characteristics of being individual knowable objects, but also specific characteristics, like the physical features of a body.
 Cats have certain physical features and dogs have others.
-But these features by themselves cannot be cognized as cat or dog features independently of the concepts or categories of cat and dog.
+However, these features by themselves cannot be cognized as cat or dog features independently of the concepts or categories of cat and dog.
 Only in the context of the mental labels of the categories “cat” or “dog” can they be established as cat or dog features.

 The Prasangika Position

-The Importance of All Four Schools
+The Importance of Studying All Four Schools

 How long does it take to really understand this?

 It does make sense.
-But, according to the teachings, we speak in terms of three zillion eons of this positive force that we have to build up.
+However, according to the teachings, we need to build up three zillion eons of this positive force.
 That’s the answer you won’t like.
-Literally the word zillion is countless but it doesn’t mean that it’s countless.
+Literally, the word zillion is countless, but it doesn’t mean that it’s literally countless.
 It’s just the largest finite number in the Indian mathematical system.
-Point being that you have to build up an awful lot of this positive force and it’s going to take a very long time.
-So, be patient.
+The point being that we have to build up an awful lot of this positive force, and it’s going to take a very long time.
+Be patient.
 Don’t expect instant results.

-So, these three zillion are to bring us to further and further stages until we have non-conceptual cognition of it and until we have the full removal of all this obscuration.
-And each of the various schools will have a different opinion of how that works, so let’s not go into that.
-Yes?
+These three zillion eons of positive force are needed to bring us to further and further stages until we have non-conceptual cognition of voidness and, further, until we have the full removal of all this obscuration.
+Each of the various schools will have a different opinion of how that works, so let’s not go into that.

 What is the role of meditation in this?

-For example, I’m having a problem with somebody.
-I didn’t get my way.
-I wanted the interaction with you to turn out a certain way and it didn’t happen like that.
-So, I’m upset and I am blaming you and the organizers and this and that and the weather.
-I’m very upset and I’m putting the blame on everything.
-So, now, with meditation we sit and we analyze and we have this analysis of the self.
-Do I exist as some solid thing inside me, inside my mind that somehow should always have its own way?
+For example, we’re having a problem with somebody.
+We didn’t get our way.
+We wanted the interaction with the person to turn out a certain way and it didn’t happen like that.
+We become upset and blame the person or the weather or whatever.
+With meditation, we sit and analyze.
+We make this analysis of the self.
+“Do I exist as some solid thing inside my mind that somehow should always have its own way?
 Why should I always have my way?
 Who says that I should always have my way?
-What makes “me” the most important person in the world that things should always go my way?
+What makes me the most important person in the world that things should always go my way?”
 That’s absurd.
 That’s impossible.
-It’s all based on this conviction that there is a solid me sitting somewhere inside my head, on the basis of imputation, that exists from its own side and therefore it’s actually sitting there and thinks it should always have its own way.
+It’s all based on this mistaken conviction that there is a solid “me” sitting somewhere inside our heads, inside our minds as its basis for labeling.
+We imagine that its existence is established from its own side, and therefore it’s actually sitting there and is so important, it should always have its own way.
 There is no such thing.